Occupational heat stress: Prevention

 Working in hot conditions can make the body lose fluids through sweating, so workers must drink extra water in these conditions to replenish those fluids and prevent dehydration.

 Employers can establish prevention programs, which focus on having protocols to gradually increases workloads and concede on allowing on more breaks for new hired workers.
 Employers can control heat stress through engineering controls, work practices, providing training, implementing an acclimatization schedule, providing water and encouraging workers to drink often, and ensuring workers take appropriate rest breaks to cool down.

 Engineering controls

 Employers can provide air conditioners for indoor work spaces and for indoor break areas.
 Fans can also be used together with air conditioners, and misting fans can be used outside for added cooling.
 Additionally, increasing building ventilation and improving the insulation of hot surfaces will reduce indoor temperatures.
 If all work is completed outdoors, a shaded area should be provided with ample water for workers to take breaks often.
+Employers can use cooling vests, cooling towels, and misting stations to lower workers' body temperatures during shifts in outdoor environments without air conditioning.
+Another efficient engineering strategy is to schedule labor-intensive jobs during cooler morning hours and steer clear of the hottest periods between 11 a.m. and 3 p.m.

 Work practices

 Ample breaks with space provided in shaded or cooled areas are important for preventing heat stress related illnesses.
 Employers should also supply water for workers throughout the day, as workers need to drink more water when working in hot environments than they would otherwise.
 Additionally, on particularly hot days, limiting high-exertion tasks as much as possible is important for keeping a worker's metabolic temperature down.
+Additionally, employers want to think about putting in place a buddy system in which employees keep an eye out for early indications of heat illness during their shifts.
+Early detection of symptoms can stop a minor heat illness from developing into a potentially fatal situation.